divorce, family dispute resolution, mediation

 Family Mediation Tips: Navigating High Emotions

-Understanding Family Dispute Resolution (FDR)
+What is Family Dispute Resolution (FDR)

 Family Dispute Resolution is a structured process designed to help separating couples resolve disputes related to property division and children’s matters.
 In Western Australia, FDR with respect to children’s matters is governed by the Family Court Act 1997 (WA), section 66H as well as the Family Law Act 1975 (Cth.), section 60I.